volodymyrhudyma/blog/content/blog/event-bubbling-in-javascript.md

 As we have already learned, both prevent events from bubbling.

-* **event.stopPropagation()** does not cancel executing of all events of a single type that are attached to the element
+* **event.stopPropagation()** does not cancel the execution of all events of the same type attached to the element

-  If the DOM node has two click events attached, both of them will still be executed.
+  If the DOM node has two click events attached, both will continue to execute.
-* **event.stopImmediatePropagation()** cancels executing of all events of a single type that are attached to the element
+* **event.stopImmediatePropagation()** aborts the execution of all events of a single type attached to the element

-  If the DOM node has a few click events attached, only ones that were triggered before we used this method will be executed.
+  If the DOM node has multiple click events attached, only those that were triggered before this method was used will be executed.

 ## When To Prevent Bubbling And When Not?

-As it was explained in the previous sections, Event Bubbling is cancelable, so it would be good to know when should we cancel it and when shouldn't.
+As explained in the previous sections, Event Bubbling is cancelable, so it would be good to know when we should and should not cancel it.

-In general, preventing Event Bubbling is not a good idea, since it may cause some inconsistencies.
+In general, it is not a good idea to prevent Event Bubbling as this can lead to some inconsistencies.

-For example, after using **event.stopPropagation()** on an element, you would not be able to track user clicks on it anymore, which may cause problems if we want to track user's behavior on the page.
+For example, after using **event.stopPropagation()** for an element, we might not be able to track the user's clicks on it, which can cause problems if we want to track the user's behavior on the page.

-However, it may be useful when you already have a click event on a parent element, which can/should not be removed and you need to place a button inside of it:
+However, it can be useful if you already have a click event on a parent element that cannot/should not be removed, and you need to place a button in it to perform another action:

 ```html
 <!DOCTYPE html>